Castañeiras

-Castañeira is a village in the municipality of Balboa in El Bierzo, province of province of León, Autonomous Community of Castilla y León, Spain.
+Castañeira is a village in the municipality of Balboa in El Bierzo, province of León, Autonomous Community of Castilla y León, Spain.
 It is located almost in the Port of Portelo, and it is the last village before entering El Bierzo in the province of Lugo.
-The nearest towns are comeal (uninhabited), Parajís (1.4 km) and Villanueva (Balboa) (1.4 km).
+The nearest towns are Comeal (1.4 km), Parajís (1.7 km) and Villanueva (Balboa) (0.9 km).